 Likewise, Sir Alfred planned his films so carefully that every part of every shot was worked out well before the cameras rolled.
 He never needed to look behind the camera, and, in fact, considered the actual filming of his vision a necessary evil — the creative satisfaction had already been reached.
 Though he had some difficulty with actresses like Kim Novak, many of his stars claimed that he rarely discussed their roles with them: he knew his job and respected them for knowing theirs.
-Consequently, he never forgave Paul Newman for giving him pages of notes on "Torn Curtain.”
+Consequently, he never forgave Paul Newman for giving him pages of notes on "Torn Curtain".

 His first films were silent pictures, in the '20s, in London.
-He moved to the U.S. to direct "Rebecca" for David O. Selznik in 1940, which earned him his only Oscar.
+Alfred moved to the U.S. to direct "Rebecca" for David O. Selznick in 1940, which earned him his only Oscar.
 Though it was a fruitful partnership, Hitchcock would produce most of his own films.
 "Shadow of a Doubt" (1943), one of his favorites, was his first big U.S. hit in his own genre.
 Reaching his peak in the '50s and culminating with his most famous film, "Psycho" in 1960, Hitchcock was much less successful in the '60s.
 He returned to London, though, to shoot "Frenzy" (1972), to great acclaim.

-Primarily because of the extreme popularity of his television show, "Alfred Hitchcock Presents" and "The Alfred Hitchcock Hour,” which ran from 1955 to 1965, Hitch was easily the most famous director in America.
+Primarily because of the extreme popularity of his television show, "Alfred Hitchcock Presents" and "The Alfred Hitchcock Hour", which ran from 1955 to 1965, Hitch was easily the most famous director in America.
 Though he was shunned by the Academy for virtually his entire American career, he won countless other awards, and (like Jerry Lewis) was recognized early by the French for his particular genius.

-Sir Alfred lived comfortably within the oxymoron of “popular artist.”
+Sir Alfred lived comfortably within the "oxymoron of popular artist".
 He eschewed academic discussions of the complexity in his films primarily because he was afraid they would interfere with the box office.
 He was also genuinely surprised at how serious the critics regarded his work.
 The films are rife with wry absurdity, irony and comedy; like the dry wit, though, his humor often goes undetected — unless you watch for it diligently.

--- Nate Lee
+— Nate Lee

 The chase scene on Mt.
 Rushmore is fun.
 Hitchcock claimed that he wanted to shoot Grant hiding in Lincoln's nose and then having a sneezing attack.

-REAR WINDOW - The palpable dread of wife-killer and cutter-upper Raymond Burr catching Grace Kelly in his apartment is second only to the scenes of Burr looking across the courtyard right at the camera, right at Jimmy Stewart, right at us.
+The palpable dread of wife-killer and cutter-upper Raymond Burr catching Grace Kelly in his apartment is second only to the scenes of Burr looking across the courtyard right at the camera, right at Jimmy Stewart, right at us.

-THE BIRDS - Watch the intercuts of Tippi Hedren sitting outside of the schoolhouse smoking and the birds gathering on the monkey bars behind her.
+Watch the intercuts of Tippi Hedren sitting outside of the schoolhouse smoking and the birds gathering on the monkey bars behind her.
 She doesn't notice them until every perching space is taken.

-SHADOW OF A DOUBT - One of Hitch's favorites.
+One of Hitch's favorites.
 The close-up of Joseph Cotton spilling the beans at the dinner table about his view of widows is particularly chilling.

 Just before the killer strikes again, we follow him and his victim up the stairs of his flat.
 When they go into the flat, the camera (and the audience) retreats backward (in horror?) down, around the winding stairs and out the street into Covent Garden — in one continuous shot.

 The first of the Grace Kelly films.
 Hitchcock brought a smash play to the screen yet refused to "open it up," barely showing anything but the apartment — and in so doing, exhibits his uncanny knowledge of where to place the camera and when to move it.
 The final scene, of trapping Ray Milland, is the best.
 Cool to the last, Milland only loses it for seconds before offering everyone drinks.

-THE 39 STEPS - This early (1935) spy thriller is as full of humor and irony as it is of suspense.
+This early (1935) spy thriller is as full of humor and irony as it is of suspense.
 Robert Donat pretends to be an official speaking at an election rally in order to avoid both arrest and enemy agents.
 Every thing he says is about his predicament, yet it comes across as a rousing political speech.